fetchai/docs-archived/docs/etch-language/graph.md

 ## Placeholders

-Placeholders nodes store data on the `Graph`.
-Nodes store data such as input data, training data, or the output data node resulting from a layer of operations.
+Placeholder nodes store data on the `Graph`.
+Use them to set the input for computing a forward pass of a neural network.

 Create a placeholder node with `addPlaceholder()`.